Daily Life and Visiting

 Religious Services and Worship

 Representatives from local places of worship representing all faiths visit regularly for special services and communion.
-For any residents who wish to visit the local place of worship for their faith we can provide them with service timetables.
-If there are any specific requirements a member of the team will be happy to assist.
+For residents who wish to attend a service at their local place of worship, we can provide timetables.
+If there are any specific requirements, a member of the team will be happy to assist.

 Medication